helmutg/varlink.github.io/Interface-Definition.md

 ## Grammar
 All whitespace (space, `\t`, `\r`, or `\n`) is ignored, except inside comments, which are started with `#` and extend to the next `\n`.

-Comments that start on a new line and are immediately followed by `interface`, `method`, `type` are documentation for that following declaration.
+Comments that start on a new line and are immediately followed by `interface`, `method`, `type`, `error` are documentation for that following declaration.
 These comments may span multiple lines.

 ```
 interface